Posted on behalf of Arnold Law Firm on May 30, 2017 in Class Action Lawsuits

 From a medical standpoint, talk to your physician.
 You may want to explore newer information indicating that special diet-based changes have the potential to substantially reduce the effects of diabetes.
 Physicians in the United States and Canada have used medically controlled fasting to make great strides in diabetes treatment without relying on drugs like insulin and Invokana.
 At some point, patients may be able to cure or manage type 2 diabetes without any medications.
 Consider for instance a recent patent to USC researchers for a diet and fasting protocol that may “reverse” diabetes.

-From a legal standpoint, if you or a loved one is a patient affected by these kinds of complications, please call us at the Arnold Law Firm.
+From a legal standpoint, if you or a loved one is a patient affected by these kinds of complications, please call a Sacramento personal injury attorney from the Arnold Law Firm.
 We would be happy to discuss how your case may fit into ongoing litigation.
 You may be entitled to compensation for your injuries.
 There is no charge for our initial consultation, and all work is done on a contingency basis.
 Lawsuits about dangerous drugs or ineffective drug warnings help improve the practice of medicine and can help restore dignity and security to affected patients and their families.